L13/vscode-diff/README.md

 #### Favorite Groups Context Menu

-* `Open All ` - Open all favorite diffs of a group without starting a comparison immediately.
-Ignores `l13Diff.openFavoriteAndCompare`.
+* `Compare All` - Compare all favorite diffs of a group at once.
-* `Open All and Compare` - Open all favorite diffs of a group and start a comparison immediately.
-Ignores `l13Diff.openFavoriteAndCompare`.
+* `Compare All Side By Side` - Compare all favorite diffs of a group at once side by side.
 * `Rename` - Change the name of a favorite group.
 * `Delete` - Delete a favorite group.
 Optionally you can delete also all favorites in the group.